libremfg/rhize-docs/content/use-cases/ebr.md

 This procedure involves multiple data sources and different operations to transform the incoming data and store it in the graph database.
 Before you start, ensure that you have the following:
-- Awareness of the different sources of EBR data
+- Awareness of the different sources of eBR data
 - If real-time data comes from equipment, [Connected data sources]({{< relref "how-to/publish-subscribe/connect-datasource" >}})
 - Sufficient knowledge of the ISA-95 standard to model the input data as ISA-95 schema
 - In the BPMN process, the ability to filter JSON and [call the GraphQL API]({{< relref "how-to/gql" >}})